top of page

 Stephanie Pfundt is a soprano, chamber musician, lyricist, and composer.
 She has garnered competition recognition with a 1st place win in the 2024 Seattle Opera Guild Competition, numerous prizes in the Metropolitan Opera Laffont Competition, and as a quarterfinalist in the 2023 Elizabeth Connell Prize.

-A devotee of poetry and chamber music, Stephanie recently toured the Pacific Northwest with longtime collaborative partner Reid Wolch, presenting a program of Wagner, Rachmaninoff, Liszt, and classical improvisation.
-Her chamber music accolades include prizes in the 2019 and 2023 NATS Artist Award Competition.
-She was named the Ted Stevens Young Alaskan Artist in 2022 and as a result presented an award recital with the Anchorage Festival of Music.
-She has performed in masterclasses with luminaries such as Kathleen Kelly, Arlene Shrut, Tamera Wilson, and Warren Jones at the 2023 Source Song Festival, in collaboration with Iranian pianist, Soroush Sadeghi.
+A devotee of poetry and chamber music, Pfundt recently toured the Pacific Northwest with longtime collaborative partner Reid Wolch, presenting a program of Wagner, Rachmaninoff, Liszt, and classical improvisation.
+She produced and performed a recital of Lili Boulanger’s Clairières dans le ciel with pianist Pierre-Nicolas Colombat in Boston.
+Her chamber music accolades include prizes in the 2019 and 2023 NATS Artist Award Competitions, and she was named the 2022 Ted Stevens Young Alaskan Artist, leading to a recital with the Anchorage Festival of Music.
+She has performed in masterclasses with luminaries such as Kathleen Kelly, Arlene Shrut, Tamera Wilson, and Warren Jones at the 2023 Source Song Festival, in collaboration with Iranian pianist Soroush Sadeghi.

 a homegrown conversation....

-Born into a commercial fishing family in Petersburg, Alaska, she spent many years on the water before attended Pacific Lutheran University in Tacoma, Washington and obtaining her master’s in music from Boston University.
-A composer and lyricist, her debut song cycle, Ocean Airs for soprano and piano with extended techniques, secured her acceptance into a second master’s program in composition at Boston University.
-At the forefront of the classical improvisation movement, she believes in reclaiming creative agency for performers.
-Her 2024 collaboration with cellist Sebastian Baverstam resulted in the creation, production, and performance of WATERWOMAN, a twenty-minute improvised opera for soprano, piano, and electronics, epitomizing her bold and forward-thinking vision for contemporary classical music.
+Born into a commercial fishing family in Petersburg, Alaska, Pfundt spent many years on the water before earning her degree from Pacific Lutheran University and completing a master’s in vocal performance at Boston University.
+A composer and lyricist, her debut song cycle Ocean Airs for soprano and piano (featuring extended techniques) earned her admission to a second master’s program in composition at BU.
+Her compositional voice has been praised by Tom Cipullo as “sensitive, personal… a real individual voice.”
+At the forefront of the classical improvisation movement, she champions creative agency for performers.
+Her 2024 collaboration with cellist Sebastian Baverstam led to the creation, production, and performance of WATERWOMAN, a 20-minute improvised opera for soprano, piano, and electronics that epitomizes her bold, genre-defying approach to contemporary classical music.